Mari1yng/MM/testing.md

   - 1024 x 1366 iPad Pro

 - **Results:** Page is responsive and can be used on all planned devices.
 There are no elements on this page that are not responding as planned.
-- **Findings:** All tests run were passed therefore page is fully responsive.
+- **Findings:** All tests that were run on responsivenes were passed therefore page is fully responsive.

-#### Responsiveness bugs/problems
+#### Bugs

+Throughout the develompment process I came across several bugs related to responsiveness.

+1. **Difficulty buttons**
-- **Difficulty buttons were moving from inline to block too early**, when the board was still underneath them not to the right.
-This was very bad UX - changed media in css.
+   - **Bug:** buttons were moving from inline to block too early, they were stacking on top of each other while the board was still displayed underneath them and not to the right
+   - **Fix:** amended media rule in CSS
+   - **Result:** this bug was removed and difficuty buttons are not fully responsive and as expected 2.**Cards**
-- **Cards were floating left**, especially visible on smaller devices - added Bootstrap's mx auto class to each tile created via JavaScript.
+   - **Bug:** cards were floating left.
+This was mostly visible on smaller devices
+   - **Fix:** added Bootstrap's mx-auto class to each tile created via JavaScrip in createGrid function
-- **More than 4 tiles in 1 row** on some devices - amended media in css to allow for tile size adjustment in order to keep only 4 tiles in 1 row for all devices .
-- Part of **header and turn counter were blending** on mobile devices - changed media to amend colour of header for mobile devices in css.
+   - **Result:** - this bug was removed and cards are now centered on the table 3.**Number of cards in a row**
+   - **Bug:** there were more than 4 cards displayed in 1 row misshaping the grid
+   - **Fix:** amended card sizes for certain screen sizes in media rules in CSS
+   - **Result:** this bug was removed and cards are now displayed 4 in a row on all devices tested

 ### Tested interaction in Chrome, Firefox and Opera(on mobile)